laboon/CS1632_Spring2017/deliverables/1/deliverable1.md

 _The question: is the optimal strategy to switch doors to the remaining closed door, to stay with the door you've already selected, or does it not matter?_

 Our program will attempt to find the solution the worst possible way - by brute force.
-It will simulate a large number of these decisions and give a summary at the end of what percentage of the time switching would give you the "good item" and what percentage of the time staying would have won you the "good" item.
+It will simulate a large number of these decisions and give a summary at the end of what percentage of the time switching would give you the "good item" and what percentage of the time staying would have won you the "bad" item.

 The program will accept four arguments, in this order: